Body to Brain Learning & INPP Australia Courses:

 Two brains and one hour can achieve a lot.

-Schedule regular one-to-one conversations over 8 months with Christine Payard.
-Focus on clinical or business topics that will help build your neurodevelopmental practice.
+Focus on clinical or business topics that can help build your neurodevelopmental practice.

-Two brains and regular contact can achieve more.
+Two brains and regular, focused contact can achieve more.

 "Reflexes Learning and Behaviour"